jmcombs/.github/README.md

 ## 💡 Why Sponsor Me?

-I build tools that I need, and I share them because I believe others might need them too.
-My focus is on:
+I build tools that I need and share them with the community.
+My focus areas:

-- **Accessibility**: Creating themes and tools that work for everyone, especially those with visual challenges
+- **Accessibility**: Creating themes and tools that work for everyone, especially those with visual challenges like my own
 - **Practical Solutions**: Building utilities that solve real problems in development workflows
-- **Multi-Platform Support**: Ensuring my projects work across different architectures and platforms
+- **Multi-Platform Support**: Ensuring projects work across different architectures and platforms
 - **Community First**: Maintaining open source projects that benefit the broader developer community

 ## 💰 How Sponsorship Helps

-Your sponsorship directly supports:
+Sponsorship supports:

-- ⚙️ **Hosting & Build Costs**: Multi-architecture builds and container hosting aren't free
+- **Hosting & Build Costs**: Multi-architecture builds and container hosting
-- ⏰ **Development Time**: More time to maintain, improve, and expand these projects
+- **Development Time**: Maintenance, improvements, and feature development
-- 🌟 **Supporting Dependencies**: Contributing back to the open source projects I rely on
+- **Supporting Dependencies**: Contributing to the open source projects these tools rely on
-- 🆕 **New Features**: Building the features and improvements the community requests

 ## 🎯 Current Goals

-- Maintain and improve multi-architecture support for sftp
+- Maintain and improve sftp
-- Expand blue-psl-10k theme support to additional editors and terminals
+- Expand blue-psl-10k theme support
-- Create more accessibility-focused development tools
-- Contribute back to the open source ecosystem that makes my work possible
+- Contribute back to the open source ecosystem

-## 🙏 Thank You\!

-Every sponsorship, no matter the size, means the world to me.
-It's not just about the financial support—it's validation that what I'm building matters to others.
-Thank you for considering supporting my work\!

 ---